-Study abroad participants are automatically enrolled in GeoBlue international health insurance coverage through the Office of Study Abroad.
+Study abroad participants are automatically enrolled in GeoBlue international health insurance coverage through the Office of Education Abroad.
 You will receive your GeoBlue insurance card and instructions for accessing the GeoBlue website by email roughly one month before your program departure date.
 Contact us if you are leaving within three weeks and have not received your international health insurance card.

 International travelers on university-affiliated travel must register in the Travelers Abroad Database in order to activate international health insurance coverage.

 No, but you may purchase a separate policy for them through GeoBlue.

 Instructions and claim forms for education abroad participants may be found online.